cernaklab/samples/README.md

-# Header: Installation
+# Installation
-## subheader: Installation of virtual environment
+## Installation of virtual environment

 We first create a virtual environment to avoid dealing with other packages installed in the system: